Skip to Main Content

 Next steps for lowering your mortgage payment

-If your mortgage payment is stretching your budget too much, much you don’t have to suffer in silence.
+If your mortgage payment is stretching your budget too much, you don’t have to suffer in silence.
 Instead, consider reaching out to your lender to modify your loan or refinancing if it makes financial sense.
-You can also have your home appraised to determine if you can have PMI canceled, contest your property tax bill or search for more affordable homeowners insurance.
+You can also have your home appraised to determine if you can cancel PMI, contest your property tax bill or search for more affordable homeowners insurance.

 Additional reporting by Allison Martin